FNNDSC/mise/packages/chili/README.md

-# chjs
+# ChILI

-_A nodejs CLI REPL for ChRIS_
+_ChRIS Interactive Line Interface_

 ## Abstract

-`chjs` is a first attempt at a nodejs CLI and REPL for ChRIS.
+`chili` is a first attempt at a nodejs CLI and REPL for ChRIS.
+It's also _hot_!

 ## Installation